padogrid/bundle-hazelcast-training-3n4n5-app-perf_test_ssl-cluster-ssl/README.md

 ### Hazelcast Management Center 4.x

 If you are running  Hazelcast Management Center 4.x, then you must upload the `etc/hazelcast-client-mc.xml` configuration file to the Management Center.
-This file has been generated when you executed the `init_app` script in the beginng of the tutorial.
+This file has been generated when you executed the `init_app` script in the beginning of the tutorial.
 This file configures SSL settings with the absolute paths to the client keystore files that we generated earlier.

 ```
 cd_app perf_test_ssl